-Small nasal polyps may not cause symptoms.
-Larger growths or groups of nasal polyps can block your nasal passages or lead to breathing problems, a lost sense of smell and frequent infections.
+Small nasal polyps might not cause symptoms.
+Larger growths or groups of nasal polyps can block the nose.
+They can lead to breathing problems, not being able to smell and infections.

-Nasal polyps can affect anyone, but they're more common in adults.
-Medications can often shrink or eliminate nasal polyps, but surgery is sometimes needed to remove them.
-Even after successful treatment, nasal polyps often return.
+Nasal polyps can affect anyone.
+But they're more common in young and middle-aged adults.
+Medicines can often shrink nasal polyps or get rid of them.
+But surgery might be needed to remove them.
+Even after treatment, nasal polyps often come back.

-Common signs and symptoms of chronic sinusitis with nasal polyps include:
+Common symptoms of chronic sinusitis with nasal polyps include:

-A sense of pressure over your forehead and face
+- A sense of pressure over the forehead and face.

 When to see a doctor

 See a health care provider for symptoms that last more than 10 days.
 Symptoms of chronic sinusitis and nasal polyps are like those of many other illnesses, including the common cold.

 Seek medical care right away or call 911 or your local emergency number if you have: